 Get exclusive member benefits & effect social change.
 Join Today

-Nerve damage, circulation problems, and infections can lead to serious foot problems if you have diabetes.
-However, there are precautions you can take to maintain healthy feet.
+If you have diabetes, nerve damage, circulation problems, and infections can lead to serious foot problems.
+However, you can take precautions to maintain healthy feet.

-You can help prevent serious complications involving your feet by following a good foot care regimen.
+You can help prevent serious foot problems by following a good foot care regimen.

-There are a few habits you should adopt and try to do every day.
-If you are physically unable to inspect your own feet, use a mirror or ask someone to help:
+Here are a few foot care habits you can adopt and try to do every day.

-Adherence to good foot care habits will go a long way toward keeping your feet healthy:
+Following good foot care habits will go a long way toward keeping your feet healthy.
+Here are a few helpful tips.

-It is possible for people with diabetes to perform routine toenail care, but visual difficulty, nerve problems, or circulatory changes in the legs or feet can make this unsafe.
+It’s possible for people with diabetes to perform routine toenail care.
+But visual difficulty, nerve problems, or circulatory changes in the legs or feet can make this unsafe.

 If you have neuropathy, or nerve damage that has affected foot sensitivity, you may overlook cuts or bumps.
 You can help protect your feet by wearing shoes at all times.